 ANTIQUES ROADSHOW visits the North Carolina Museum of History with appraiser J. Michael Flanigan to look at the work of Thomas Day, a free man of color who became the most famous North Carolina furniture maker of the 19th century.
 Highlights include a circa 1800 eastern North Carolina bottle case on stand; an 1812 needlework sampler; and a 1985 Andrew Wyeth watercolor, whose owner benefited from a tug-of-war between art dealers, valued at $450,000.

-Saturday, December 14th 9-11 a.m.A new PBS site for America's booming 50+ population as they plan for a new life stage.
+Meet some extraordinary women in Vermont.A new PBS site for America's booming 50+ population as they plan for a new life stage.

 Tons of videos and games for children from PBS!